 Read the package instructions for making the brownies to determine the amount of oil required.

 Substitute one-half of the oil with no-sugar added applesauce for reduced-fat brownies, or replace the full amount of oil with applesauce for low-fat brownies.

 Mix the ingredients with a wooden spoon or rubber spatula to combine.
 Pour the batter into an oiled cake pan and bake according to the package instructions.

 Determine the amount of fat and number of eggs required to make the brownie mix.

 Substitute 1/2 cup of fat-free yogurt for 1/2 cup of oil and two eggs.
 Adjust the amount of yogurt to match as the oil and egg requirement as close as possible.
 For example, substitute 3/4 cup of yogurt for a mix that needs 3/4 cup of oil and three eggs.
 This substitution does not work for baking in a microwave, or “light” brownie mixes.

 Mix the ingredients with a spoon, until combined.
 Pour the brownie mix into a prepared pan and bake using the package instructions.

-A 1/2 cup serving of canola oil has about 850 calories, while a 1/2 cup serving of applesauce has about 50 calories.
-This saves you 800 calories for the pan of brownies.
-The number of calories may vary, based on the type of substitution used for the oil.
+- A half-cup serving of canola oil has about 850 calories, while an equivalent serving of applesauce has about 50 calories.
+This saves you 800 calories for the pan of brownies or roughly 67 calories per brownie if a batch makes 12 brownies.